javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 user.age = 25; // add one more

 *!*
-// as they appear in the object
-*/!*
-for (let prop in user) {
+// non-integer properties are listed in the creation order */!* for (let prop in user) {
   alert( prop ); // name, surname, age
 }
 ```

-So, to fix the issue with the phone codes, we can "cheat" by making the codes non-numeric.
+So, to fix the issue with the phone codes, we can "cheat" by making the codes non-integer.
 Adding a plus `"+"` sign before each code is enough.

 Like this: